RxTeK/MayaToolExport/README.md

-# Maya FBX Export Tool — Installation Automatique
+# Maya FBX Export Tool — Automatic Installation

-Ce script installe automatiquement l'outil d'export FBX dans Maya, crée un bouton sur le shelf, ajoute le chemin nécessaire, et lance l'interface utilisateur, en un seul clic.
+This script automatically installs the FBX export tool in Maya, creates a button on the shelf, adds the necessary path, and launches the user interface, all in one click.

 ---

-## Contenu
+## Contents

-- `installer_fbx_tool.py` — Script d'installation automatique
+- `installer_fbx_tool.py` — Automatic installation script
-- `maya_fbx_export_tool.py` — Script principal de l'outil
+- `maya_fbx_export_tool.py` — Main tool script

 ---

 ## Installation

-1. Placez les deux fichiers (`installer_fbx_tool.py` et `maya_fbx_export_tool.py`) dans le même dossier.
+1. Place both files (`installer_fbx_tool.py` and `maya_fbx_export_tool.py`) in the same folder.

-2. Ouvrez Maya.
+2. Open Maya.

-3. Glissez-déposez `installer_fbx_tool.py` dans la fenêtre Maya.
+3. Drag and drop `installer_fbx_tool.py` into the Maya window.

-4. Le script copiera automatiquement le fichier principal dans le bon dossier scripts Maya pour votre version, créera le bouton shelf, et lancera l'outil automatiquement.
+4. The script will automatically copy the main file to the correct Maya scripts folder for your version, create the shelf button, and launch the tool automatically.

 ---

-## Utilisation
+## Usage

-- Utilisez le bouton **FBX Export** dans le shelf Maya pour lancer l’outil.
+- Use the **FBX Export** button in the Maya shelf to launch the tool.

-- Pour mettre à jour, refaites la même installation.
+- To update, repeat the same installation process.

-- Pour désinstaller, supprimez manuellement le fichier `maya_fbx_export_tool.py` du dossier scripts Maya et le bouton shelf dans Maya.
+- To uninstall, manually delete the `maya_fbx_export_tool.py` file from the Maya scripts folder and the shelf button in Maya.

 ---

-## Notes techniques
+## Technical Notes

-- Le dossier scripts Maya est automatiquement détecté selon votre version Maya.
+- The Maya scripts folder is automatically detected according to your Maya version.

-- L'installation est silencieuse et nécessite uniquement un glisser-déposer du script `installer_fbx_tool.py`.
+- The installation is silent and only requires dragging and dropping the `installer_fbx_tool.py` script.

-- Aucun chemin manuel ou configuration n’est nécessaire.
+- No manual path or configuration is necessary.

 ---